Procedures for Program Accreditation

 - Meet with the accreditation team members during the visit to our campus and assist with the development of responses to evaluation reports made by an accreditation team.

-Financial Arrangements.
-The process for covering the costs of accreditation follows.
+The process for covering the costs of accreditation follows:

 Suggestions for Preparation for Reaccreditation or a New Accreditation.

-- Prepare for the self study well in advance of the date due to the accreditation agency.
+Prepare for the self study well in advance of the date due to the accreditation agency.
 Self studies represent a good deal of work and, if done properly, involve substantial consultation and analysis.
 Initiating the planning process up to two years in advance of the date the report is due may be about the right amount of time.
-Also, provide adequate time for involvement in the development of the self study by others on campus who can be helpful (e.g., the college Dean, Dean of the Library, Graduate Studies and Research, Institutional Planning and Academic Resources and this office).
+Also, provide adequate time for involvement in the development of the self study by others on campus who can be helpful (e.g., the college Dean, Dean of the Library, Graduate Studies, Office of Research, Institutional Effectiveness & Analytics and the GUP office).

-- Make arrangements as far in advance as possible for the visit to the campus by the accreditation team.
-This should include scheduling meetings with those accreditation teams normally request to visit (President, Provost/AVP, Dean), making hotel accommodations, and working with UGS regarding the payment of appropriate expenses.
+Make arrangements as far in advance as possible for the visit to the campus by the accreditation team.
+This should include scheduling meetings with those accreditation teams normally request to visit (President, Provost/AVP, Dean), making hotel accommodations, and working with GUP regarding the payment of appropriate expenses.

-Once the self study is final, one copy should be sent forward to UGS for the accreditation library (the Chancellor's Office no longer requires a copy).
+Once the self study is final, a digital copy should be sent to GUP for the accreditation library.
 If the Provost will be meeting with the accreditation team, an additional copy of the self study should also be sent to the Provost's Office.
-Additionally, two copies of the site visit report, any campus response to the site visit report and final notice of continued accreditation need to be sent to the UGS Office (one for us and one for the Chancellor's Office).

 Please email email@example.com with any corrections in respect to information regarding accreditation schedules.
 This information is used to develop the budget to pay accreditation bills as well as provide public information regarding the status of campus programs.